griptape-ai/griptape/README.md

 ### 📝 Tasks

-Tasks are the core building-block within Structures, enabling interaction with Engines, Tools, and other Griptape components.
+Tasks are the core building blocks within Structures, enabling interaction with Engines, Tools, and other Griptape components.

 ### 🔧 Tools